Jvogie/neural_Lypanuv_Barrier_Controller/README.md

 # Neural Lyapunov Barrier Controller

-This repository contains the implementation of a Neural Lyapunov Barrier Controller, which combines neural networks with control theory for safe and stable control of dynamical systems.
+This repository contains the results of a Neural Lyapunov Barrier Controller, which combines neural networks with control theory for safe and stable control of dynamical systems.
 The project specifically focuses on satellite control applications in space environments.

 ## Project Overview